-Borage, Bodhi tree, Comfrey (with Mars + Saturn), Coltsfoot, Elecampagne, Frankincense, Hyssop (with moon and mars), Henna, Jasmine, Lavender (with the sun and mercury), Melissa, Meadowsweet, Mulberry tree, Magnolia, Oak tree, Pine + pine pollen, Raspberry fruit + leaf, Roses (with Venus), Rose hips, Sorrel, Suma Brazilian Ginseng, Sumac, Slippery elm, Wood betony.
+Borage, Bodhi tree, Coltsfoot, Elecampagne, Frankincense, Hyssop (with moon and mars), Henna, Jasmine, Lavender (with sun and mercury), Melissa, Meadowsweet, Mulberry tree, Magnolia, Oak tree, Pine + pine pollen, Raspberry fruit and leaf (+ venus), Roses (+ venus), Rose hips, Sorrel, Suma Brazilian Ginseng, all Ginseng's, Sumac, Slippery elm, Wood betony.

-Alfalfa, Apple tree, Apricot tree, Apple, Asparagus, Bay leaf, Carob, Currants, Cardamom, Clove, Fennel, Figs, millet, Nutmeg, Peppermint (with Venus), Sage, Tomato, Tamarind, Yams.
+Alfalfa, Apple tree, Apricot tree, Apple, Asparagus, Bay leaf, Carob, Currants, Cardamom, Clove, Fennel, Figs, Millet, Nutmeg, Peppermint (+ venus), Sage, Tomato, Tamarind, Yams.

 RESINS & SMUDGES